 - Four recent photographs if your doctor does not use eMedical

 Make sure you request a copy of your medical exam from your doctor.
-All reports and scans that you apply with, will be held by the Canadian government and not returned.
+All reports and scans you apply with will be held by the Canadian government and not returned.

-How Long Does My Medical Exam Results Last
+How Long Will my Medical Exam Results be Valid For?

 Your medical exam results will be legal for only 12 months.
 Do not apply to a visa program if your medical results will expire or you will need to go back and do it again.